-- 3.1 The main guidance documents which have informed the technical methodologies used to undertake this LVIA and prepared the supporting drawings and visualisations are as follows: - Visual Representation of Wind Farms (Version 2.2) (the SNH, 2017 Guidance). - Visualisation Standards for Wind Energy Developments (the THC, 2016 Guidance).
+- 3.1 The main guidance documents which have informed the technical methodologies used to undertake this LVIA and prepared the supporting drawings and visualisations are as follows: - Visual Representation of Wind Farms (Version 2.2) (the SNH, 2017 Guidance).3 - Visualisation Standards for Wind Energy Developments (the THC, 2016 Guidance).4

-&lt;sup>3 Scottish Natural Heritage, (2017), Visual Representation of Wind Farms (Version 2.2).
+3 Scottish Natural Heritage, (2017), Visual Representation of Wind Farms (Version 2.2).
 Routledge.

-&lt;sup>4 The Highland Council, (2016), Visualisation Standards for Wind Energy Developments.
+4 The Highland Council, (2016), Visualisation Standards for Wind Energy Developments.

 - 3.2 The Landscape Institute recently published a revision to its visualisation technical guidance (below).
-While the guidance prepared by NatureScot and THC are the most relevant for the Proposed Varied Development, this document is also a useful reference guide. - TGN 06/19 Visual Representation of Development Proposals. - 3.3 Two sets of photomontages and wirelines have been prepared to support the LVIA: - One set to accord with the SNH, 2017 Guidance, included as Volume 3b of the EIAR; and - One set to accord with the THC, 2016 Guidance, included as Volume 3b of the EIAR. - 3.4 Location plans for both sets of photomontages and wirelines are included in Volume 3b of the EIAR with the figures prepared in line with the THC, 2016 guidance.
+While the guidance prepared by NatureScot5 and The Highland Council (THC) are the most relevant for the 35 Turbine Proposed Varied Development, this document is also a useful reference guide. - TGN 06/19 Visual Representation of Development Proposals.6 - 3.3 In agreement with the Energy Consents Unit (ECU) and THC: - Photomontages have been prepared in accordance with the THC, 2016 Guidance4 for the six viewpoints of concern identified by THC to support the 35 Turbine Proposed Varied Development Supplementary Information; - Wirelines have been prepared in accordance with the THC, 2016 Guidance4 for all viewpoints to support the 35 Turbine Proposed Varied Development Supplementary Information; and - One set of wirelines and photomontages have been prepared in accordance with the SNH, 2017 Guidance3, for the five aviation lighting viewpoints to support the landscape and visual assessment of the cardinal lighting strategy for the 35 Turbine Proposed Varied Development Supplementary Information.